azzoti/Scala-STM-Ants/README.md

 Notice
 ------

-This project is based on the Clojure ants simulation by Rich Hickey.
+Project based on the Clojure ants simulation by Rich Hickey.

 Copyright (c) Rich Hickey.
 All rights reserved.
 The use and distribution terms for this software are covered by the